UPPMAX/programming_formalisms/DevelopmentDesign/README.md

 @enduml
 ```
 <br>
 **The concept of Information Hiding** is about making sure that each time in the excecution any part of the program only has the information it needs, the helps with establishing modularity and makes each part of the program atomic.
-This is something we want because it reduces the risk of sideeffects and it allows for multiple developers to work on the project without risking to step on eachothers toes.
+This is something we want because it reduces the risk of sideeffects and it allows for multiple developers to work on the project without risking to step on each others toes.
 Information hiding further lets you implement each parts without knowing how the internal data structure or algorithm implements the interface.
 This is accomplished through the use of *access qualifier* of the parameter/property or method.
 The levels of privacy are generally defined as:
 private, protected and public in increasing accesabillity to the inherance structure and other classes or objects.
 A private property is only accesible to the object itself, the proteced are accesible to objects and classes in the same inheratace structure and public are accesible to any class or object in the software